 Sophie Scholl and The White Rose

-The story of her short life is one of courage, principle and honor.
+Born on May 9, 1921, the story of her short life is one of courage, principle and honor.

-Sophie and her brother were teenagers in the 1930s and, as with the majority of other young Germans, they had to join branches of the Hitler Youth, which for Sophie was the Bund Deutscher Maedel, the League of German Girls.
+Sophie and her brother were teenagers in the 1930's, and as the majority of other young Germans had to join branches of the Hitler Youth, which for Sophie was the "Bund Deutscher Mädel", the League of German Girls.
 Most believed Adolf Hitler and his National Socialist German Workers Party would continue to lead Germany out of its economic crisis, while also returning the German nation to its former position of importance in the world.

-In 1933 one third of its people were unemployed so Hitler gained a great deal of support when he promised to eliminate unemployment, and one of the steps he took was to encourage the mass production of radios.
+In 1933 one third of its people were unemployed, so Hitler gained a great deal of support when he promised to eliminate unemployment, and one of the steps he took was to encourage the mass production of radios.

-However, although helping to reduce unemployment was the stated motive, the radios were used as an effective means of supplying Nazi propaganda to the German people, and teenagers were not immune to the messages that they heard.
+Although helping to reduce unemployment was the stated motive, the radios were used as an effective means of supplying Nazi propaganda to the German people, and teenagers were not immune to the messages that they heard.

 At the same time the Voluntary Youth Service, which planted forests, repaired river banks and helped reclaim wasteland, together with the Voluntary Labor Service, organizations similar to Franklin D. Roosevelt's Civilian Conservation Corps, had been introduced by the National Socialists, and these had succeeded in improving Youth Unemployment Figures.